-RECEIPT OF DIFFERENT CLASS OF STOCK; TREATMENT IN THE EXCHANGE OFFERS.
-The stockholders of Roundtable include CHPII, certain affiliates of CHPII, including Messrs.
+RECEIPT OF DIFFERENT CLASSES OF STOCK; TREATMENT IN THE EXCHANGE OFFERS.
+The stockholders of Roundtable include CHPII, certain persons associated with CHPII, including Messrs.
 Dunphy, Smith and Siegal, who are all directors of INDSPEC, and Mr. Frank M. Spinola, the President and a director of INDSPEC.
 In the Merger, Roundtable stockholders will receive shares of Class B Common Stock in exchange for their shares of Roundtable Common Stock.
 Stockholders that are not holders of Roundtable Common Stock will not be entitled to receive shares of Class B Common Stock in the Merger.
 See "The Merger -- Form of the Merger."
 Under the Restated Certificate, holders of shares of Class B Common Stock will have different rights than holders of Class A Common Stock.
 See "The Restated Certificate and Restated Bylaws."
-As a result of the stockholders of Roundtable receiving Class B Common Stock in the Merger, such stockholders will be entitled to exchange 100% of their 29,496 shares of Class B Common Stock in the Exchange Offers.
+As a result of the receipt by stockholders of Roundtable of Class B Common Stock in the Merger, such stockholders will be entitled to exchange 100% of their 29,496 shares of Class B Common Stock in the Exchange Offers.
 In contrast, in the Merger, INDSPEC Stockholders other than Roundtable will receive Class A Common Stock in exchange for their shares of INDSPEC Common Stock and such Stockholders will be entitled to exchange not more than their pro rata share of up to 8,504 shares, or approximately 33%, determined on a fully diluted basis, of the shares of Class A Common Stock then expected to be outstanding or subject to issuance upon the exercise of options (excluding shares of Class A Common Stock that certain stockholders have agreed not to tender in the Exchange Offers).
-See "The Exchange Offers -- Terms of the Exchange Offers" and "--- Proration."
+See "The Exchange Offers -- Terms of the Exchange Offers" and "The Exchange Offers -- Proration."

 Each stockholder of Roundtable has agreed to tender in the Exchange Offers (and not withdraw) all Class B Common Stock held by such stockholder in exchange for Occidental Common Stock.
 As a result, CHPII and Messrs.
-Spinola, Dunphy, Smith and Siegal will receive \$59,439,927, \$4,260,480, \$1,233,764, \$135,359 and \$68,789, respectively, in value of Occidental Common Stock (see "The Exchange Offers -- Terms of the Exchange Offers" for a description of the valuation of Occidental Common Stock in the Exchange Offers) in exchange for their holdings of Class B Common Stock.
+Spinola, Dunphy, Smith and Siegal will receive \$58,463,993, \$4,260,480, \$1,233,764, \$1,122,814 and \$68,789, respectively, in value of Occidental Common Stock (see "The Exchange Offers -- Terms of the Exchange Offers" for a description of the valuation of Occidental Common Stock.
 CHPII and Mr. Dunphy will hold no shares of INDSPEC following consummation of the Exchange Offers.
 Assuming that the Exchange Offer for the Class A Common Stock is fully subscribed and that they do not tender their Class A Common Stock, Messrs.
-Spinola, Smith and Siegal will receive Occidental Common Stock in exchange for 33%, 11% and 55%, respectively, of their aggregate holdings of shares, or Options to acquire shares, of INDSPEC, and will retain 3,753, 495 and 25 shares or options to acquire shares, respectively, of Class A Common Stock.
-Mr. Spinola has agreed that he will not tender any of his Class A Common Stock in the Exchange Offer for the Class A Common Stock.
+Smith and Siegal will receive Occidental Common Stock in exchange for 91% and 55%, respectively, of their aggregate holdings of shares, or options to acquire shares, of INDSPEC, and will retain 50 and 25 shares or options to acquire shares, respectively, of Class A Common Stock.
+In connection with his participation in Roundtable, Mr. Spinola agreed that he would not tender any of his Class A Common Stock in the Exchange Offer for the Each ange for 33% of his aggregate holdings of shares, or options to acquire shares, or